EricYXu/Metazac/README.md

 # Metazac

-Zetamac but with added customizations.
+Single-player Zetamac but with added customizations.